Two legal challenges aim to halt 32km South Kerry Greenway

 In the first action, a local farmer, James Clifford, and environmental activist Peter Sweetman, are seeking permission to challenge An Bord Pleanala’s decision on November 10th last to approve Kerry Co Council’s application for the greenway, which includes a 3m wide paved surface.

-Represented by Margaret Heavey BL, instructed by solicitor Brian Harrington, the applicants claim the board’s decision is invalid because it contravenes EU directives on Environmental Impact Assessments (EIAs) and Habitats.
+Represented by Margaret Heavey BL the applicants claim the board’s decision is invalid because it contravenes EU directives on Environmental Impact Assessments (EIAs) and Habitats.

 They claim the decision failed to take required steps to establish a system of strict protection for the Kerry slug and the Lesser Horseshoe bat in their natural range.